ashutoshmjain/gita/src/knower.md

 This is where Quantum Mechanics provides a crucial insight: an act of measurement collapses the wave function.

 > A "wave function" is just a fancy way to account for "all the possibilities" (in a mathematical equation).
 The quantumness, however, is a fascinating idea.
 It means all the possibilities exist together in a state called "super position".
 An observation breaks this "possibility cloud" into one unique state.
-This one chosen possibility is our reality.
+This one chosen possibility is a tiny increment in our reality.
 It is a concrete event - the information.
 It is like Monday morning when you are half asleep imagining it was still Sunday.
 The weekend quantum dream wouldn't collapse till Alexa announced it was eight a.m. to kickstart the work week, and then it all suddenly gets real!
 Monday happened.

 The rookie mistake is to think that these probabilities exist as a mix of percentages - like heads 40 percent and tails 60 percent.
 No ... they both exist in full.
 Think of them as state vectors separated by a phase if the potential was represented as a wave.
 A (sine) wave is a circle without notion of time.
 If we take away the time aspect, every possibility is like the radius of circle at different angles.
 Infinite angles may exist with in one circle.
 Act of measurement forces our attention on one unique angle.
 But keep in mind the mirror image exists if you extend the radius to meet other side of the circle.
 Thus a diameter is what connects two mirror images of a possibility - "Heads and Not Heads".